cltl/OpenDutchFrameNetLexicon/README.md

 bdsk-url-1 = {https://www.aclweb.org/anthology/2020.framenet-1.5}}
 ```

-[3] L. Remijnse, P. Vossen, A. Fokkens, and S. Titarsolej, Introducing frege to fillmore: a framenet dataset that captures both sense and reference, 2022.
+[3] L. Remijnse, P. Vossen, A. Fokkens, and S. Titarsolej, Introducing Frege to Fillmore: a FrameNet dataset that captures both sense and reference, 2022, LREC.

 ```@proceedings{dfn-lrec2022,
 author = {Levi Remijnse and Piek Vossen and Antske Fokkens and Sam Titarsolej},